marafathussain/ML_book_easy/chapters/chapter1.md

 This first AI winter teaches important lessons:
 1. **Overpromising is dangerous**: Realistic expectations are crucial for sustained support
-2. **Infrastructure matters**: Algorithms alone aren't enough; you need computational resources and data
+2. **Infrastructure matters**: Algorithms alone are not enough; you need computational resources and data
 3. **Theoretical understanding is valuable**: Knowing what's impossible saves effort

 Today, as AI again transforms biology, we should remember this history.
 Not every problem yields to machine learning.
 Understanding limitations prevents wasted effort and maintains credibility.